daMelody/budgeters/README.md

 # budgeters

-a terminal-based app for managing your personal finances
+A terminal-based app for managing your personal finances.
+Written in Rust

-# structure
+## structure

 built from three "tables"
 -- Account (acc), made of one or more of the <Account> type